Zmrihawy/Webutvikling-project3/README.md

 our components.
 This ensured that we did not need to build much styles for our components and furthermore giving our catalog a consistent frontend design.

-### Item Details
-To view details about a component, simply search for it (from the “Browse” link in the Navbar), expand on the result tab and click “Go to item page” button.
-This can also be accessed directly from the homepage by simply clicking on a component.

 ### Data visualisation
 Three forms of user generated data visualisation were setup, a user shopping cart visualisation, a tag cloud visualisation of the amount of times components appear in shopping carts, and a tag cloud visualisation of search queries.